 Little Haven beach is the focus of activity; it’s a tiny little cove at high tide but at low tide, however, you can walk round to a wide bay called The Settlands and on round to Broad Haven if the tide is right out.

-The Pembrokeshire Coastal Path passes right through the heart of the village.
+The Pembrokeshire Coast Path passes right through the heart of the village.

 The path to The Point is pushchair or wheelchair friendly and provides a good viewpoint.
 There is a small beach on the south side of The Point called ‘The Sheep Wash’.
 It was used by local farmers, 50 years ago, for washing sheep before shearing.